 Saints win 10th straight, eliminate Falcons in NFC South

-“It says a lot about them.
-It says a lot about taking advantage of the opportunity, and stepping up when we need it,” Brees said of his latest touchdown targets.
+“It says a lot about taking advantage of the opportunity,” Brees said.
 “It’s fun to watch them grow and gain confidence.
 We’re building chemistry, which typically takes time, right?
 But they’ve been thrust into this role.”

-Meanwhile, the Falcons (4-7) lost three fumbles inside the Saints 20 — something no team facing streaking New Orleans (10-1) can afford this season.
+Meanwhile, the Falcons (4-7) lost three fumbles inside the Saints 20 — tough for any team to overcome against streaking New Orleans (10-1) this season.

-“The defense played tremendous today against a really explosive offense,” Brees said.
-“They got four turnovers.
-That’s a huge stat in the game.”

 Atlanta quarterback Matt Ryan was stripped by safety Marcus Williams on a third-and-2 from the Saints 3 and Williams recovered to end Atlanta’s opening drive.
 Julio Jones was stripped by linebacker Alex Anzalone after a catch on the New Orleans 17, and safety Vonn Bell recovered in the final minute of the second quarter to preserve a 17-3 lead going into halftime.